thelifeisstrange/RAC_DRDO/README.md

 # DRDO Application Portal

-This repository contains the backend (Django + MySQL) and frontend (Vite + Node.js) code for the DRDO application portal.
+This repository contains the backend (Django + MySQL) and frontend (Vite + React) code for the DRDO application portal.

 ---